 ECE is very keen on partnering with corporate and other entities within and outside the University of Minnesota to provide our students with real-world design problems and experiences.
 The guidelines for sponsorship are provided in Senior Design Guidelines for Corporate Support.
 These guidelines will provide you with information on the background, expectations, and procedures for such projects.

-If you or your company is interested in exploring this opportunity, please contact Prof. Bill Robbins at 612-626-6722 or email him at email@example.com
+If you or your company is interested in exploring this opportunity, please contact Prof. Beth Stadler at 612-626-6722 or email her at firstname.lastname@example.org

 ECE Senior Design Show Judging

 At the end of each fall and spring semesters, the Department of Electrical Engineering, and the Department of Mechanical Engineering (ME) host the Senior Design Show.
 The show is a platform for senior design students to present the projects they completed in EE 4951.
 Volunteer judges from the ECE and ME departments, and industry observe the displays, view the demonstrations, and question the students.
 Based on these three aspects, the judges rate the projects.
 Judges have the opportunity to view student creativity, and engage with project teams, while students get a sense of corporate/real-world expectations.
 If you would like to be a senior design show judge, please contact Kimberly Scott at email@example.com